Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 So which architecture should you use for implementing offline functionality in a mobile app?
 Not surprisingly, it depends on a lot of things.
 However, we can consider three primary factors that might drive your decision:

-* **Is it okay to present a pending screen to the user until they come online?** If so, then the Token Queue Request Driven is a viable option.
+* **Is it okay to present a pending screen to the user until they come online?** If so, then the Request Token Queue is a viable option.
 It's very similar to the Traditional Request Driven architecture, so you can bring a lot of your existing experience and intuition to bear when implementing it.
 * **Does the user need to perform a series of dependent actions while offline?** If this is a requirement, then showing the user a pending screen isn't an option.
-So, the Token Queue Request Driven with Optimistic Updates architecture is a valid candidate.
+So, the Request Token Queue with Optimistic Updates architecture is a valid candidate.
 Of course, this architecture comes with a lot of additional complexity and forces you to handle rollback logic.
 All of the problems that come with this architecture can make it a less than desirable solution.
 * **Are you working with existing REST based services?** This matters a lot.
 If you are, then whatever offline architecture you choose must work on top of a REST API model.
 This means that the event driven architecture isn't an option, and you'll have to choose a request driven model.
 But if you are able to create new services based on event sourcing, then you should strongly consider the Event Queue with Optimistic Updates architecture.
 It avoids much of the complexity of rollbacks while still retaining the benefits of optimistic updates when offline.